What’s Wrong With Fast Fashion?

 What’s wrong with it?
-It contains substances like lead, mercury and arsenic that are extremely harmful to aquatic and human life.
+This textile waste contains substances like lead, mercury and arsenic that are extremely harmful to aquatic and human life.

 - It can take up to 200 tons of fresh water to dye and finish just one ton of fabric.

-- Each wash will shed 700,000 microfibres.
+- Each wash sheds around 700,000 microfibres.